dennisXZX/web-developer-notes/Vue.md

 #### Life cycle methods

 The are four different stages of a view - creation, mount, update and destroy.
-Some important life cycle methods `created`, `mounted`, `updated` and `destroyed`.
+Some important life cycle methods are `created`, `mounted`, `updated` and `destroyed`.

 ```
 const vm = new Vue({